-Editor’s Note: This is a tale from the “old days” in Afghanistan, back when the uniforms were tan and and the vests were green.
+Editor’s Note: This is a tale from the “old days” in Afghanistan, back when the uniforms were tan and the vests were green.
 Check out more of David Hartmann’s entertaining and excellently-written downrange memories on his blog.
-This first appeared in The Havok Journal January 2, 2015.
+This first appeared in The Havok Journal on January 2, 2015.

 Brown.
 Nearly everything in Afghanistan is brown.

 The dirt, the buildings, the vehicles, the equipment, even most of the people, friend or foe, were covered in that dirt.
 Christmas came as a special day when we tried to inject some color into our surrounding brown-ness with light strings from home, fake presents under a fake tree in the chow hall, and even a handful of Santa hats being sported by those not on duty.
 We all knew deep down this really was mainly an exercise to distract us all from the fact that our families were celebrating real Christmases without us back home and this day would always become the “Christmas when you were gone…” to our loved ones.